MBilalQureshi/html-css-project/README.md

 On home page website user can get the information related kitchen visiting hours, contact and address.
 There is also one video to tell the users how the food is prepared and made.
 On Our kitchen page user can see top 3 recipies, other user reviews and a text area to add own review.
 There is also a sign up page for users to get signed up.

+## Fixes
+1. Hot bowl Cuisine logo link is not working and there is still a line under it.
+    Fix: Add text-decoration: none; on .home a and changed its color to black.